Gastroenteritis in dogs

 • feeling lethargic

-See a vet as soon as possible if any of these symptoms quickly appear or your dog is rapidly getting worse.
+See a vet as soon as possible if your dog is in pain, has multiple symptoms, can’t keep down water or is rapidly getting worse.

 Diagnosis